Frequently Asked Questions » General Questions

 - What documents do providers have to submit with the Application Form?

-- A filled and signed Providers Application Form.
+- A printed-out and signed Providers Application Form.

 - All relevant supporting documents as per Section 5 of the Application Form; namely: